 Drug repurposing, also known as drug repositioning, is a drug development strategy predicated on the reuse of existing licensed drugs for new medical indications.

 How can we ensure an accessible, sustainable and affordable cancer care in Europe?
 Repurposing existing medicines offers a cost-efficient way to increase cancer patients’ treatment options.
-Find out the untapped potential of drug repurposing and how policy makers can help in this video!
+Find out the untapped potential of drug repurposing and how policy makers can help, in this video!

 The untapped potential of non-cancer drugs

-New cancer treatments are being developed by the pharma industry, but the process of bringing these drugs to market is slow and expensive.
+New cancer treatments are being developed by the pharma industry, but the process of bringing these drugs to the market is slow and expensive.
 A largely untapped, affordable and safe treatment approach is to reuse available licensed non-cancer drugs as new anticancer treatments.
 Drug repurposing has the potential to make clinically important contributions to oncology, and could offer important economic and societal benefits for more sustainable healthcare systems in the long term.

 Turning stumbling blocks into stepping stones

 Repurposing still faces important scientific, financial and regulatory hurdles.
 The Anticancer Fund addresses these issues by setting up clinical trials with researchers and clinicians, and by working with other professionals, including policymakers, academics and pharmaceutical industry stakeholders.

 Over 200 non-cancer drugs have shown some evidence of anticancer effects.
 Of these, 50% are supported by relevant human data and 16% are supported by data from at least one positive clinical trial.
 In response, the Anticancer Fund, together with GlobalCures, launched the ReDO project which aims to: